 5. Office Administration

-Office administrators use Excel to enter and store much of the data that’s subsequently used for accounting and financial reporting, as well as business analysis and performance reporting.
+Underlining the importance of Microsoft Excel, office administrators use Excel to enter and store key administrative data.
+The same data may be subsequently used for accounting and financial reporting, as well as business analysis and performance reporting.

 Apart from recordkeeping, Excel is useful in office administration for supporting day-to-day tasks such as invoicing, paying bills, and contacting suppliers and clients.
 It’s an all-purpose tool for keeping track of and managing office activities.